george827/school_library/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project besure to give a star and also connect on over social media website for getting uptodate knowladge.
+If you like this project besure to give a star

 <p align="right">(<a href="#readme-top">back to top</a>)</p>